vdhamer/Photo-Club-Hub/.github/README.md

 To be accurate, the above is the target architecture.
 But its implementation still has some gaps:
 1. the lists of images per portfolio are not buffered in the database yet.
 This is a roadmap item.
 2. members who no longer show up in the online membership list are not (yet) automatically deleted from the database.
-This requires a bit more administration, because these cases are not directly detected by working through the online list (the deleted data is *not* on the list!).
+This requires a bit more administration, because these cases are not directly detected by working through the online list (that deleted data is *not* on the online list anymore!).
-3. for the data for Fotogoep Waalre, some member data is not available online and is added through code ([file](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Fotogroep%20Waalre/ViewModel/FotogroepWaalre/FGWMembersProvider%2BinsertSomeHardcodedMemberData.swift)).
+4. for the data for Fotogoep Waalre, some member data is not available online and is added through code ( [file(https://github.com/vdhamer/PhotoClubWaalre/blob/main/Fotogroep%20Waalre/ViewModel/FotogroepWaalre/FGWMembersProvider%2BinsertSomeHardcodedMemberData.swift)).
 Examples are the club's officials (e.g. Chairman) and date of birth of current members.

 ### The Data Model